Apply now and save $75! App fee waived for ALL Spring II applicants!

 Ways to Foster Better Communications Skills for English Language Learners

-Developing effective communication skills is important for everyone, but it can be even more so for adult English language learners (ELLs) who want to improve their English for reasons related to education and employment.
+Developing effective communication skills is important for everyone, but it can be especially important for adult English language learners (ELLs) who want to improve their English for education and employment.
+The strategies educators use to build those skills can make a meaningful difference in how quickly and confidently ELL students progress.

-ELL educators who have completed an advanced education degree in ELL can help meet the particular needs of adult students to foster communication skills for success in work and postsecondary education.
-Following are examples of strategies that educators can use to help ELL students improve their communication skills.
+ELL educators who complete the online Master of Education (M.Ed.) – ELL program from Eastern Washington University (EWU) have the expertise to meet the particular needs of adult ELL students and foster communication skills for success in work and postsecondary education.
+The following are strategies educators can use to help ELL students improve their communication skills.

 Use Real-World Content

-It is no surprise that engaging students with authentic content can encourage communication skills and better prepare learners for college and careers.
+It is no surprise that engaging students with authentic content encourages communication skills and better prepares learners for college and careers.
 Establishing students’ goals for learning English is the first step in selecting teaching materials.

 Are students interested in current events, pop culture, sports or the latest technology?
-Prioritizing real-world content can make learning more accessible and purposeful, which drives motivation.
+Prioritizing real-world communication and content can make learning more accessible and purposeful, which drives motivation.
 Tips for selecting content follow:

 • With ready-to-use podcasts, blogs, videos, images and other digital content, there is almost no need to create new instructional materials.

-• The news is a great way to get conversations going with anyone — and that is true for adult English learners as well.
-Whether local, national or global, the news is a great tool to help a learner develop listening and speaking skills.
+• The news offers a great way to get conversations going with anyone, including adult English learners.
+Whether local, national or global, current events help learners develop listening and speaking skills in an immediately relevant context.

-• Invite students to suggest materials they find interesting or useful.
+• Encouraging students to suggest materials they find interesting or useful can further personalize the experience.

 Connect to Prior Knowledge

-From preschool to postsecondary levels, connecting or activating prior knowledge plays an essential role in academic achievement.
+From preschool through postsecondary levels, connecting or activating prior knowledge is essential to academic achievement.
 This teaching strategy is exactly what it sounds like: accessing what students already know to support their understanding of new content.

 Activating prior knowledge is especially important for ELLs as it values what they bring to the learning experience.
 Building on students’ prior knowledge can also: